 Overview

-To address this, we designed a dedicated internal validation tool integrated into the platform, enabling the team to manage submissions more efficiently while maintaining the high level of data accuracy expected by clients.
+To address these challenges, we designed a dedicated internal validation tool fully integrated into the platform.
+The solution enabled the team to review, validate, and manage submissions more efficiently while maintaining the high standards of accuracy expected by clients.
+Beyond improving operational efficiency, the tool also established stronger foundations for future automation, communication workflows, and wider ecosystem integration across the platform.

 My Role